 joe and maryJoe McDonald is widely known in nature photograph as 'the master of flash,' and he has presented programs on flash, and taught flash techniques at Hoot Hollow, for over thirty years.
 He has been a full-time professional wildlife and nature photographer since 1983.
 He is the author of six books on wildlife photography and another on African Wildlife, as well as a how-to video produced with his wife, Mary Ann, on Photographing on Safari.
 His work has appeared in every major nature and wildlife publication published in North America.
 Along with operating their own stock photography business, Joe is represented by over a dozen stock photo agencies worldwide, including Cobras, Animals Animals, Auscape, Okapia, and others.

-In addition to maintaining an active and informative website, www.hoothollow.com, Joe is a columnist for OUTDOOR PHOTOGRAPHER, writing the 'Focus on Big Game' column, and Joe and his wife Mary Ann write a photography column for Joe Van Os's web magazine, www.photosafaris.com on wildlife and nature photography.
+In addition to maintaining an active and informative website, www.hoothollow.com, Joe is a columnist for OUTDOOR PHOTOGRAPHER, writing the 'Focus on Big Game' column, and Joe and his wife Mary Ann write a column for Nature Photography magazine.

-For over eighteen years Joe and Mary Ann have been teaching photography courses and leading photography tours and workshops.
+For nearly thirty years Joe and Mary Ann have been teaching photography courses and leading photography tours and workshops.
 Their very popular photo tours and safaris have them afield for over twenty-five weeks each year.

 Joe has worked with Photoshop for several years, mainly for creating sales promotional material and for web site use.
 Now, with the advent of digital cameras, he is using Photoshop nearly daily.
 He is a member of the National Association of Photoshop Professionals.